 The Department of Education and Lifelong Learning (DELL) develops and delivers high quality programs and curriculum in English and French to Island children from birth to Grade 12.
-The PSB works closely with the Department of Education and Lifelong Learning (DELL) which provides the Branch with funding for infrastructure, personnel and learning resources, to enable the Branch to fulfill its mandate.
+The PSB works closely with the DELL which provides the Branch with funding for infrastructure, personnel and learning resources, to enable the Branch to fulfill its mandate.